jvrana/DASi-DNA-Design/README.md

 The software converts a nucleotide sequence, or a library of sequences, to an executable molecular assembly plan while optimizing material cost, assembly efficiency, and assembly time.

-The key design paradigm for DASi is that *no molecular biology expertise is required to use DASi*.
+The key design paradigm for DASi is that *no molecular biology expertise* is required to use DASi.
 Complete novices should be able to use the software to design and construct new genetic sequences.
+This also enables automated software programs to automatically design and construct new genetic sequences.

 The software goals are reminiscent of j5 or Teselegen but focused on:
 1. having a dead-simple user interface and